varlociraptor/prosic/README.md

 ### Via Bioconda

-PROSIC will soon be available via [Bioconda](https://bioconda.github.io), a distribution of bioinformatics software for the conda package manager.
+PROSIC is available via [Bioconda](https://bioconda.github.io), a distribution of bioinformatics software for the conda package manager.
 Bioconda can be set up in any Linux environment, even without admin rights.
 With Bioconda set up, PROSIC can be installed via